|A typical question: "What does the "a" behind the dB mean?"

 Note!
 The abbreviation dBA or db(A) is not recognised by SI = International System of Units

 How to measure sound pressure?

 |By the way, sellers always want us to take a sound pressure level meter with digital display.

 But much better, however, is an analogue-to-read display − as in this figure.

-Why should our ears need the sound intensity?
+Why should our ears need the sound intensity or the sound power?

 Comparing dBA and dBC